Skip to content

 # SOME PROCESSING

-In v0.9.18 we introduced InferencePipeline parameter called sink_mode - here is how it works.
-With SinkMode.SEQUENTIAL - each frame and prediction triggers separate call for sink, in case of SinkMode.BATCH - list of frames and predictions will be provided to sink, always aligned in the order of video sources - with None values in the place of vide_frames / predictions that were skipped due to batch_collection_timeout.
-SinkMode.ADAPTIVE is a middle ground (and default mode) - all old sources will work in that mode against a single video input, as the pipeline will behave as if running in SinkMode.SEQUENTIAL.
-To handle multiple videos - sink needs to accept predictions: List[Optional[dict]] and video_frame: List[Optional[VideoFrame]].
-It is also possible to process multiple videos using old sinks - but then SinkMode.SEQUENTIAL is to be used, causing sink to be called on each prediction element.
+InferencePipeline provides a sink_mode parameter to control how predictions are passed to your sink.
+With SinkMode.SEQUENTIAL - each frame and prediction triggers a separate call to the sink.
+With SinkMode.BATCH - a list of frames and predictions is provided to the sink, always aligned in the order of video sources - with None values in the place of video frames / predictions that were skipped due to batch_collection_timeout.
+SinkMode.ADAPTIVE is the default mode - for a single video input, the pipeline behaves as if running in SinkMode.SEQUENTIAL.
+To handle multiple videos, the sink needs to accept predictions: List[Optional[dict]] and video_frame: List[Optional[VideoFrame]].
+It is also possible to process multiple videos using simpler sinks - but then SinkMode.SEQUENTIAL should be used, causing the sink to be called on each prediction element separately.

 Why there is Optional in List[Optional[dict]] and List[Optional[VideoFrame]]?